 - Your injury led to specific damages – Even if it is clear that the surgeon’s actions were not up to a reasonable standard of care and were clearly negligent, there must be harm attached to your injuries, such as physical pain, additional medical expenses, mental anguish, and lost wages or lost future wages.

 If you suffered a surgical error, which was the direct result of negligence and a deviation from the accepted standard of care, it could be beneficial to speak to a Phoenix medical malpractice attorney immediately.

 If you believe that you or a loved one suffered harm caused by medical malpractice, it is important to seek legal help immediately.
 A medical malpractice attorney can review your case to determine if a doctor or a healthcare professional’s negligence led to your injuries.
 If so, you may be able to file a medical malpractice claim.

-At Miller Weber Kory LLP, our Phoenix medical malpractice lawyers know that families need an experienced legal advocate on their side when medical errors have harmed their loved ones.
+At Miller Kory Rowe LLP, our Phoenix medical malpractice lawyers know that families need an experienced legal advocate on their side when medical errors have harmed their loved ones.
 Contact us today at (602)833-8981 for a free initial consultation and review of your case.
 We are here when you need us the most – and we will fight for you every step of the way.